-Centre for Liberal and General Studies Staff 1
+c c c ' ta Т Т

-I. The University, General Education and You
+The University, General Education and You

 Introduction 3

-The Contemporary Challenge 3
+The Contemporary Challenge

-What is University Education?
+What Is University Education?
 3

-The Structure of Undergraduate Education 5
+The Structure of Undergraduate Education

 Why General Education?
 5

-The Objectives of General Education 6
+The Objectives of General Education

-The Key Questions Addressed by the General Education Program 6
+The Key Questions Addressed by the General Education Program

-The General Education Requirements
+General Education Requirements 7

 Substitutions and Exemptions 7

 The Learning Process 8

-Assessment.
+Assessment 8

-Student Evaluation of the Program 8
+Student Evaluation of the Program

-Equal Opportunity Policy 8
+Equal Opportunity Policy

-University Policy on Category C of the General Education Program 9

-III.
+Education for Social and Environmental Responsibility

 Administrative Arrangements

-Subjects 11
+Subjects .
+11

 Timetabling

-Enrolments 12
+Enrolments

-Program Implementation: Transition Arrangements
+Program Implementation Transition Arrangements .
+13

-Courses with a General Studies Requirement Prior to 1988

-Courses to Comply with Program Provisions From 1988

-Non-award or Voluntary Enrolment 14
+Non-Award or Voluntary Enrolment .
+14

-Further Information about Subjects and the Program 14
+Further Information about Subjects and the Program .
+14

-IV.
-Subjects in the Program ······································
+Subjects in the Program Subjects uie riogram

-Summary of Subjects by Category 15

-Subject Descriptions (listed by subject number) 15
+Summary of Subjects by Category .
+1 5 Subject Descriptions (listed by subject number) .
+1 5